Regular SQL view definitions are supported.

 [ WITH CHECK OPTION ]

 A view can be seen as a stored SELECT query with a unique name.
 It can be used in queries at all the places where you can normally use a table name.
-Views are useful to reduce user query complexity as they can predefine joins, computations, derivations, aggregations, selections, conditions, ordering, etc in the view, so the user doesn't have to define them in the queries again and again.
+Views are useful to reduce user query complexity as they can include joins, computations, derivations, aggregations, selections, conditions, ordering, and more in the view definition, so the user doesn't have to define them in the queries again and again.
+Simply select from the predefined view.
 They are also very useful to standardise and simplify reporting.

 Note: The "WITH CHECK OPTION" is accepted for SQL compliance but has no effect.